Carolinapm354/MIT_3D_Flood_Map/README.md

 The latitude and longitude of the clicked location are extracted from e.lngLat. scenes holds an array of scene elements which are later iterated over.

-This is how we create event listeners for clicking on map to display popups.
+This is how we create an event listener for clicking on map to display popups.

 ---

-After setting the event listeners responding to the clicked coordinates, we have to find the closest building to where the user clicked.
+After setting the event listener responding to the clicked coordinates, we have to find the closest building to where the user clicked.
 The code iterates over each child in the scenes array, which presumably represents different buildings or objects on the map:

 `COde Block 22: Denest to find the Children of Model1`